LiibanMo/calculus-of-regression/README.md

-# Flexible Multiple Linear Regression
+# The Calculus First-Order Gradient-Based Machine Learning

 ## Overview

 This project explores the calculus foundations of machine learning using linear regression in JAX, but with gradient analytically derived and manually computed.
-The effects of advanced techniques are explored like *$L_p$-regularization*, *dropout*, *early stopping* and different weight-initialization methods like He, LeCun, random and zero.
+The effects of advanced techniques are explored like *Lp-regularization*, *dropout*, *early stopping* and different weight-initialization methods like He, LeCun, random and zero.
 This project also exposes the need for advanced first-order gradient methods, like momentum, RMS propagation, Adagrad, Adam and so on.

 ## The Model